studentdotjs/javascriptAlgorithms/README.md

 1. Filter out Strings from an Array.
 1. Repeat Each Character of String Once.
 1. Find Out Factorial.
+1. Count Instances of a Character in a String.

 Codepen Collection Link Of All [JavaScript Algorithms](https://codepen.io/collection/nkwMPb/)